rburkholder/libs-build/README.md

 build.sh tradeframe
 ```

 This script requires bash, and is tested on Debian Stretch x64.
+The library manager apt-get is used extensively.

-libraries are installed into /usr/local/lib and includes are placed in /usr/local/include.
+* libraries are installed into /usr/local/lib
+* includes are placed in /usr/local/include